eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 - From Windows Store, install WSL and Ubuntu current LTS.
 Debian is also an option, it is however quite bare-bones without even man-db out of the box.
 This defaults to WSL 2, but if you have an older WSL 1 install, find it with `wsl --list -v` and change it with `wsl --set-version DISTRO-NAME 2` as well as `wsl --set-default-version 2`.
-- Install WSL [2.0.4](https://github.com/microsoft/WSL/releases) or later
+- Install WSL [2.0.4](https://github.com/microsoft/WSL/releases) or later in PowerShell with `wsl --update; wsl --update --pre-release`
 - Configure WSL for [mirrored networking](https://github.com/microsoft/WSL/releases/tag/2.0.0)
 - In my testing, this assigns a static MAC address.
 On your router, set a DHCP reservation so WSL always has the same local IP